Privacy Notice – SCC Employees / Contractors

 In addition, we may collect and process certain types of Special Category personal data where this is absolutely required.
 This includes:

-- Information about medical or health conditions for which the organisation needs to make reasonable adjustments or as a result of health and safety assessments conducted in relation to your role.
+- Health data.
+Information about medical or health conditions for which the organisation needs to make reasonable adjustments or as a result of health and safety assessments conducted in relation to your role.
 This type of data may also be collected and used in sickness absence management.

 We collect this personal information initially through the application and recruitment process, either directly from you or perhaps through an employment agency, and then collect additional information through the course of job-related activities whilst you are employed by SCC.